 Besides, the above, here is a little more about me.

 I like all colors really, but those listed above really grab my attention.
 Yellow and orange are my least favorite colors, but they have their charm at the right time or place. :)

 Postage stamps that have the word "Love" or stamps with hearts would thrill me.

-While I like a variety of postcards, I'm not into "dark" or goth themes nor vampires or werewolves (not a Twilight fan nor Harry Potter).
+I like a variety of postcards, but I'm not into "dark" or goth themes nor vampires or werewolves (not a Twilight fan nor Harry Potter).
 Interestingly, though, I did receive a postcard from Hell once, and I found it really interesting.
 I still talk about it with a smile.
 Who knew I'd ever get a postcard from Hell?
 Did you know there was a Hell, Norway?
 Since then, I've discovered a few other places around the world have a "Hell".
-So if you live in Hell or some other darkly named town, I'm ok with those sorts of "dark" postcards.
+So if you live in Hell or some other darkly named town, I love getting those sorts of "dark" postcards.

-While I will probably like whatever you'd like to send in the way of postcards, my favorite themes are:
+While I will probably like whatever you'd like to send in the way of postcards, 'cause I just love postcards, my favorite themes are:

 Animals I like on postcards are:

 I do not have, but would LOVE, a postcard(s) of Prince William and Kate Middleton.